-For 2022 the branch office shows a loss after tax of CHF -605k according to Swiss GAAP (prior year: loss CHF -1,378k) which is a decrease of amount of loss of 56%.
+For 2023 the branch office shows a loss after tax of CHF -763k according to Swiss GAAP (prior year: loss CHF -605k) which is an increase of amount of loss of 26%.
+It must be noted here that the loss is due to the building up of additional equalization reserve of CHF 967k and without this reserve increase the result would be positive by CHF 204k.
 The details are shown in a table in the appendix following the QRTs.
-The table is named "Branch Office Switzerland Financial situation report" and is part of the Annexes.
+The table is named "Branch Office Switzerland Financial situation report" and is part of the Annexes (ANNEX IX Swiss financial situation report quantitative template).